sgenkov/Pokemon/README.md

 3 use live-server or something

-The 'bundle' file is attacher for just in case
+The 'bundle' file is attached for just in case

 # Boost Interview Task :rocket: